Jinntec/Fore/README.md

 Ideally it should be easy to upgrade to 'exform' when things get more complicated as first perceived.

+> amendment: my experiments with forms in Polymer have shown a bit different picture.
+Actually it can
+> get quite complicated quickly.
+When using custom elements as form components you have to make sure they
+> play by the rules by e.g. implementing a validate() function.
+Furthermore you have to take care of validation
+> on the server which quickly gets messy in plain XQuery.
+As a consequence it can be said that a generic form solution
+> gets attractive even earlier.

 ### type 2: datatyping and cross-dependencies

 While plain HTML can provide simple datatyping it has no facility to handle advanced validation.